 LITERATURE CITED.-List references in alphabetical order by first author and date of publication.
-Where first author appears several times, his work with other authors is listed after single-authorship papers.
+Where first author appears several times, his work with other authors is listed after single-authorship papers and placed in sequence; first, by alphabetical order of authors' (senior, then junior) last names; second, by year of publication; and finally, by page numbers (if in the same journal) or publication dates (if known).
 All letters in authors' names should be capitals.
-Use ampersand (&) between names of authors.
+Use "and" between names of authors.
 Do not underline Latin names or binomials.
-Capitalize all German nouns. and insert all correct diacritical marks for the printer.
-List number of pages in M.S. and Ph.D. theses and bulletins.
-Refer to p.
-82-87 of the Style Manual for accepted abbreviations for journals; only these may be used.
+Capitalize all German nouns, and insert all correct diacritical marks for the printer.
+List number of pages in M.S. and Ph.D. theses, bulletins, and books.
+Refer to BIOSIS, 1972 List of Serials with Title Abbreviations (Biosciences Information Service of Biological Abstracts, 2100 Arch Street, Philadelphia, Pa.
+19102) for accepted abbreviations for journals; only these may be used.
 One-word titles of journals and publications are written out in full.
 Double-check accuracy of all pages and volume numbers and dates.
-If work cited has not as yet been accepted for publication, or is reported in Proceedings or Summaries not readily available in libraries, or if cited manuscript is in preparation, it may not be listed in Literature Cited, but should be cited in the body of the article in parentheses; e.g., (J. Jones, unpublished data) or (J. Jones, personal communication).
+If work cited has not as yet been accepted for publication, or is reported in Proceedings or Summaries not readily available in libraries, or if cited manuscript is in preparation, it may not be listed in Literature Cited, but should be cited in the body of the article in parentheses; e.g., (J. Jones, unpublished) or (J. Jones, personal communication).
+Written permission should be obtained from the person(s) cited as the source of unpublished information, and this written approval should be provided when the manuscript is submitted.